fatemacz/Mastering-Image-Segmentation-With-PyTorch-using-Real-World-Projects/README.md

-# ImageSegmentationCourseMaterial
-This repo holds the code for the Udemy course: "Mastering Image Segmentation with PyTorch"
+# Mastering Image Segmentation with PyTorch